opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

      The last path should be changed to the correct absolute or relative path to OpenCV4Android SDK location.

-     This should eliminate those syntax errors marks in Eclipse C++ editor.
+     This should clear the syntax error notifications in Eclipse C++ editor.

      .. image:: images/eclipse_cdt_cfg8.png
         :alt: Configure CDT
         :align: center

      .. note:: The latest Android NDK **r8b** has a bit different STL headers path.
-So if you use this NDK version please use the following modified include paths list:
+So if you use this NDK version please use the following modified **Include** paths list:

        ::